 Federation conducts online webinars for financial members of the union on a range of topics.
-The webinars below ran in 2020.
-A new suite of webinars will be available early in the 2021 school year.
+Currently, available webinars are listed below.
+The dates and times that each of these are running can be found on the online application.

 Please complete an online application